mpilquist/blog-hashing/README.template.md

   )
 ```

 In either case, we picked up a `Concurrent` constraint, indicating `broadcastThrough` is doing some concurrency.
+This technique certainly works but it feels a bit overkill.
+The `broadcastThrough` operator is an example of a scatter-gather algorithm.
+The chunks from the source stream are scattered to each pipe and the subsequent outputs of those pipes are gathered back in to a single output stream.
+There's a performance penalty to this this coordination, though if the chunk sizes are sufficiently large then performance is unlikely to be an issue in practice.
+Still though, it seems like this solution violates the [principle of least power](https://www.lihaoyi.com/post/StrategicScalaStylePrincipleofLeastPower.html#:~:text=If%20your%20function%20only%20needs,can't%20use%20other%20things.).

 ```scala mdoc:to-string
 import fs2.Pipe